markNZed/ai-draft-guru/API.md

 **Path Parameters**

-- `projectId`: UUID of the project where the file will be created.
+- `projectName`: UUID of the project where the file will be created.

 **Request Body**